Avanade/DevOpsHOL/lab-3-analysis-with-sonarqube.md

 3. Build your application and see the Sonar issues appear in the Error List of Visaul Studio
 4. Mark an issue in SonarQube as false positive and rebuild your application
 5. Resolve technical debt or issues reported by SonarQube
-6. Set up own SonarQube server to use in this lab using Bitname
+6. Set up own SonarQube server to use in this lab using Bitnami

 ## Next steps